meliksahozceyhan/iyzico-challenge/README.md

 class displays "Connection is not available, request timed out after 30005ms." error after some time.)

 Find a way to persist bank responses to the database in this situation.

+## ANSWER 2: Latency Management
+The All you have to do is to remove the transactional annotation at class definition.
+By doing this you tell Hibernate to not to open connection to database when method is called.
+It opens connection when save method called

 ## Requirements